fernando-duarte/econ1500/docs/enhanced-e2e-coverage-plan.md

 - [ ] Create the coverage threshold configuration in `config/coverage-thresholds.js`
 - [ ] Update `package.json` with the enhanced scripts
 - [ ] Update `playwright.config.ts` with parallel-safe coverage configuration
-- [ ] Create `tests/coverage-fixtures.ts` with configurable CSS coverage support
+- [ ] Create `tests/coverage-fixtures.ts` with configurable CSS coverage support and enhanced source-map remapping
 - [ ] Update imports in existing E2E tests to use the coverage fixture
-- [ ] Create `global-teardown.js` with parallelized file processing
+- [ ] Create `global-teardown.js` with parallelized file processing and proper mock context
-- [ ] Create `scripts/export-lcov.js` for CI integration
+- [ ] Create `scripts/export-lcov.js` for CI integration with fallback to raw coverage
 - [ ] Create `scripts/coverage-smoke-check.js` for daily verification
 - [ ] Set appropriate coverage thresholds for the ECON1500 project
-- [ ] Add CI configuration for report artifact storage
+- [ ] Add CI configuration for report artifact storage with continue-on-error
 - [ ] Test the complete workflow locally before pushing to CI

 This enhanced plan provides advanced features like: